Pyomo/pyomo/doc/OnlineDocs/explanation/analysis/doe/doe.rst

 ---------------------

-Model-based Design of Experiments (MBDoE) is a technique to maximize the information gain of experiments by directly using science-based models with physically meaningful parameters.
+Model-based Design of Experiments (MBDoE) is a technique to maximize the information gain from experiments by directly using science-based models with physically meaningful parameters.
 It is one key component in the model calibration and uncertainty quantification workflow shown below: